Can I Be A Missionary If _________?

 There are a lot of different things.
 They are looking for confirmation that they are really called to missions, especially if they don’t have specific direction from the Lord about how, where and when to go.

 They may feel led into missions but want to get married first.
-Maybe their spouse isn’t ready.
+Or maybe they are married but their spouse isn’t ready for this.
 Some have been divorced or have student debt or health issues and wonder if those things disqualify them from missions.
 They aren’t sure about leaving their families or getting their kids’ needs met overseas.

 Some are concerned about raising support.
 Others are discouraged that the process can take so long.